sagesteppe/sagesteppe/README.md

 [Using QGIS](https://github.com/sagesteppe/QGIS_Lesson)

 ## Some Species Distribution Modelling things
-The first repo is a bit of a mess, well the right up is.
+The first repo is a bit of a mess, well the write up is.
 I've been hoping to formulate that for submission to a journal, but it's hard to reach that far back on the stove.
 Second repo was me learning to code, blah!, but the actual work is fantastic.
 Third repo is straight fire, ignore the readme and jump to the functions.